Skip site navigation (1)Skip section navigation (2)

 lzip compressed data format (.lz).
 Lziprecover also provides Forward

-Error Correction (FEC) able to repair any kind of file.
+Error Correction files (.fec) that can be used to repair any kind of

 Lziprecover can remove the damaged members from multimember files, for